Thermadiag/seq/docs/charconv.md

 ```

-Internal benchmarks show that using seq::from_stream() is around 10 times faster (or more) than using *std::istream::operator>>()* when reading floating point values from a huge string.
+Internal benchmarks show that using seq::from_stream() is around 10 times faster than using *std::istream::operator>>()* when reading floating point values from a huge string.

 In additional to `seq::std_input_stream`, *charconv* module provides the similar `seq::buffer_input_stream` and `seq::file_input_stream`.